natemarks/module-ssm/README.md

 modules/ssm_vpc_endpoints:
 CReate the VPC endpoints for the SSM-requred services.
 This allows instances on the privatye subnets toaccess SSM withouth internet access and keeps SSM traffic on the VPC (https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html):

+NOTE: DO  NOT create com.amazonaws.region.ec2.
+We create it with https://github.com/gruntwork-io/module-vpc/tree/master/modules/vpc-app.

  - com.amazonaws.region.ssm
  - com.amazonaws.region.ec2messages
- - com.amazonaws.region.ec2
  - com.amazonaws.region.ssmmessages
- - The security grou attached to the com.amazonaws.region.ssm endpoint needs tpo permit tcp/443 from any VPC host
+ - The security group attached to the com.amazonaws.region.ssm endpoint needs tpo permit tcp/443 from any VPC host